-Co Contents

-1 Summary of Monitoring, Control and Surveillance (MCS) Improvements 2

-1.1 Improvements achieved in the current fishing season 2

-1.2 Future planned improvements 2

-2 SBT Fishing and MCS 2

-2.1 Fishing for Southern Bluefin Tuna 2

-2.2 Monitoring catch of SBT 5

-2.3 SBT Towing and transfer to and between farms (farms only) 7

-2.4 SBT transhipment (in port and at sea) 7

-2.5 Port Inspections of Foreign Fishing Vessels/Carrier Vessels (FVs/CVs) with SBT/SB' T Products

-on Board 8

-2.6 Monitoring of trade of SBT 8

-2.7 Coverage and Type of CDS Audit undertaken 9

-3 Changes to sections in Annex 1 9

-Ann ex 1.
-Standing items: details of MCS arrangements used to monitor SBT catch in t he fishery10

-1 Monitoring catch of SBT 10

-1.1 SBT Towing and transfer to and between farms (farms only) 13

-1.2 SBT Transhipment (in port and at sea) 13

-1.3 Port Inspections of Foreign FVs/CVs with SBT/SBT Products on Board 15

-1.4 Landings of Domestic Product (from both fishing vessels and farms) 16

-1.5 Monitoring of trade of SBT 17

-1.6 Other 19

-2 Additional Reporting Requirements Ecologically Related Species 19

-A nn andiy 1 CCSRT Authorised Vessel Resolution 21
+1 Summary of Monitoring, Control and Surveillance (MCS) Improvements 2 1.1 Improvements achieved in the current fishing season 2 1.2 Future planned improvements 2 1.3 Progress with actions taken to rectify any non-compliance 2 2 SBT Fishing and MCS 3 2.1 Fishing for Southern Bluefin Tuna 3 2.2 Monitoring catch of SBT 4 2.3 SBT Towing and transfer to and between farms (farms only) 7 2.4 SBT transhipment (in port and at sea) 7 2.5 Port Inspections of Foreign Fishing Vessels/Carrier Vessels (FVs/CVs) with SBT/SB Т Products on Board 8 2.6 Monitoring of trade of SBT 9 2.7 Coverage and Type of CDS Audit undertaken 9 3 Changes to sections in Annex 1 9 Anne ex 1.
+Standing items: details of MCS arrangements used to monitor SBT catch in the fishery 10 1 Monitoring catch of SBT 10 1.1 SBT Towing and transfer to and between farms (farms only) 13 1.2 SBT Transhipment (in port and at sea) 13 1.3 Port Inspections of Foreign FVs/CVs with SBT/SBT Products on Board 15 1.4 Landings of Domestic Product (from both fishing vessels and farms) 16 1.5 Monitoring of trade of SBT 17 1.6 Other 19 2 Additional Reporting Requirements Ecologically Related Species 19 Anne endix 1.
+CCSBT Authorised Vessel Resolution 22